Heavy-HTTP/.github/profile/Readme.md

 * The flow from 8 - 11 is not necessarily to be the same as it is mentioned in the protocol.
 The developer has the freedom to modify that particular flow.
 For further information please refer adasdasdasd

 ### Heavy HTTP Implementation
-* Usage of Web HTTP Client Connector in a React APP.
+* Usage of Web HTTP Client Connector in a React App.
 	* index.js
 	```
 	import React from 'react';